Tyra Banks Confirms ‘Coyote Ugly’ Reboot Is In The Works, Says She Could Still Master The Dance Moves

-Fans of cult classic Coyote Ugly rejoice — Tyra Banks has confirmed a reboot is in the works.
-During an appearance on The Kelly Clarkson Show, Tyra revealed that talks are underway about the exciting project — although it’s not clear exactly what it will look like yet, with both a TV series and a movie being discussed.
+Fans of the cult classic, Coyote Ugly, rejoice; Tyra Banks has confirmed a reboot is in the works.
+During an appearance on The Kelly Clarkson Show, Tyra revealed that talks are underway about the exciting project, although it’s not clear exactly what it will look like yet, with both a TV series and a movie being discussed.

 During her appearance on the show, the supermodel revealed that her interview with Kelly had clashed with planned talks about the project.